aadilmallick/my-notes-docusaurus/docs/linux/08-linux-guide.md

 #### `xargs`

 The `xargs` command is used to bundle output into input for commands that don’t usually accept standard input.
-For example, using `xargs` you can pip to commands like `ls` , which don’t accept standard input.
+For example, using `xargs` you can pipe to commands like `ls` , which don’t accept standard input.

+`xargs` takes stdin, separates by spaces or by lines, and transforms that into a list of arguments.

-Here are some examples
+Here are some examples:

 - `find -name "*pen15*" | xargs ls` : finds all files with “pen15” somewhere in them and runs `ls` on the output.
-- `echo hello world | xargs mkdir` : gets the strings “hello” and “world” and makes folders with their names.
+- `echo {hello,world} | xargs mkdir` : gets the strings “hello” and “world” and makes folders with their names.

 ### Meta characters